aniljadhavmca/app-store/README.md

 Go to:

-cd /var/www/html  or git clone
+cd /var/www/html and git clone

+mv /var/www/html/app-store/frontend/{.,}* /var/www/html

+OR as you needed

 mv frontend/* . (run command from /var/www/html to get all from front-endfolder )